 Formed over the course of 47 million years, the Badlands National Park of South Dakota is the largest undisturbed mixed grass prairie in the United States.
-Enjoy gorgeous sunrise and sunsets across the vast treeless horizons, hike through moonlike landscapes to panoramic overlooks of the White River Valley, and experience the diverse wildlife up-close and personal.
+Enjoy gorgeous sunrises and sunsets across the vast treeless horizons, hike through moonlike landscapes to panoramic overlooks of the White River Valley, and experience the diverse wildlife while camping at Cedar Pass Campground.

 Fancy yourself on the hottest day in summer in the hottest spot of such a place without water — without an animal and scarce an insect astir — without a single flower to speak pleasant things to you and you will have some idea of the utter loneliness of the Bad Lands. ~Thaddeus Culbertson

 Make sure that your visit to the Badlands National Park includes a stop at the Ben Reifel Visitor Center.
 The visitor center features numerous exhibits, including interactive ones, which focus on the ecology, historical culture, and paleontology of the Badlands.
 You may also want to stop by the Fossil Preparation Lab between 9am-4:30pm to watch the paleontologists at work.
 Don’t forget to pick up a Junior Ranger activity book.